Naturist camping in France: the comprehensive and detailed guide to a successful naturist holiday

 Compared to hotels or traditional rentals, naturist camping offers:

-It is this difference that explains the high rate of customer loyalty.
+It is this difference that explains the high rate of repeat custom.

 Conclusion: naturist camping is the obvious choice for a different kind of holiday!